versionone/openAgile/Evolve/Charter.md

 The final theme is that of developer support which is part of engaging the developer community, but is more reactive in nature.
 A key part of our support effort will be reacting to each support incident to drive down the number of incidents.

+* Establish a consistent ticket lifecycle
-* Establish consistent ticket triage and shepherding process
+* Establish a automated ticket response process (Zendesk Macros)
 * Establish a process for reacting to support incidents once they are resolved
 * Bring support "closer" by educating and paring with them on platform and integrations tickets (build a bridge)
 * Serve as escalation route for developer oriented tickets